orbeon/orbeon-forms-doc/configuration/advanced/security.md

 The [Wikipedia page about CSRF][4] confirms that some of the measures above are effective:

 * "Requiring a secret, user-specific token in all form submissions and side-effect URLs prevents CSRF; the attacker's site cannot put the right token in its submissions"  This is handled by the unique UUID and request number used by Orbeon in all requests.
-* "GET requests never have a permanent effect" is implemented by Orbeon Forms.
+* "`GET` requests never have a permanent effect" is implemented by Orbeon Forms.

 ### Communication with services